Packed with every safety feature imaginable. Easy to install and very durable. Made by a reputable company.

 At BestReviews, we can help.
 Here we do the research so you don’t have to.
 We test products in our lab, talk with experts, analyze data, and consult existing customers.
 What we never do is accept free samples or perks from manufacturers.
 The result: fair and thorough reviews you can trust.

-If you know what you need in a booster seat, check out the matrix above for our top five picks.
+If you know what you need in a booster seat, check out our top picks.
 Or read on to learn more about booster seats, why your child needs one, and how to pick the right seat for your little one.